noiz23/programer2/README.md

     - You can call forEach() directly on a Collection or on a Stream.
     - Streams cannot use a traditional for loop to run because they don’t implement the Iterable interface.
+    - IntStream: Used for the primitive types int, short, byte, and char
+    - LongStream: Used for the primitive type long
+    - DoubleStream: Used for the primitive types double and float
     -

+Implementing UnaryOperator and BinaryOperator
+180